 The majority of the nascent Christian apologetic was concerned with vindicating the person and work of Jesus himself.
-The array of discourses, which make up the bulk of Acts, contain demonstrative apostolic defenses of the Christian faith, specifically in relation to the fact of the resurrection.
-(Acts 1:22) With Jesus’s passion and exaltation in view, the apostles risked their lives preaching in Jesus’s name.
-(Acts 4:1–3) Notwithstanding the abundant theories that sought to demolish the notion of the resurrection and disrupt those who belonged to “the Way” (Acts 9:2), the apostles’ collective attestation to the resurrected Christ is the fundamental premise of Luke’s reporting in the Acts of the Apostles.
-“The exalted Christ,” Walter Liefeld remarks, “is a continuous theme in Acts.”1
+The array of discourses, which make up the bulk of Acts, contain demonstrative apostolic defenses of the Christian faith, specifically in relation to the fact of the resurrection (Acts 1:22).
+With Jesus’s passion and exaltation in view, the apostles risked their lives preaching in Jesus’s name (Acts 4:1–3).
+Notwithstanding the abundant theories that sought to demolish the notion of the resurrection and disrupt those who belonged to “the Way” (Acts 9:2), the apostles’ collective attestation to the resurrected Christ is the fundamental premise of Luke’s reporting in the Acts of the Apostles.
+“The exalted Christ,” Walter Liefeld remarks, “is a continuous theme in Acts” (82).

-“Death and resurrection,” the beloved Robert Capon contends, “are the key to the whole mystery of our redemption.”2 Indeed, the apostles’ persistent testimony was built upon a resolute insistence on Jesus’s resurrection and a stubborn preponderance for Jesus’s ascension.
-“With great power,” writes Luke, “the apostles were giving testimony to the resurrection of the Lord Jesus, and great grace was on all of them.”
-(Acts 4:33) At every turn, one is made to see the prevalence of Jesus’s passion and exaltation in the words of the apostles.
-(Acts 2:24–32; 10:40; 13:30–37; 17:18, 32; 23:6; 26:23) Regardless of venue, regardless of audience, regardless the peril which issued from such an attestation, the Acts of the Apostles is a christological narrative which is born out of the gospel of God’s resurrection.
+“Death and resurrection,” the beloved Robert Capon contends, “are the key to the whole mystery of our redemption” (71).
+Indeed, the apostles’ persistent testimony was built upon a resolute insistence on Jesus’s resurrection and a stubborn preponderance for Jesus’s ascension.
+“With great power,” writes Luke, “the apostles were giving testimony to the resurrection of the Lord Jesus, and great grace was on all of them” (Acts 4:33).
+At every turn, one is made to see the prevalence of Jesus’s passion and exaltation in the words of the apostles (Acts 2:24–32; 10:40; 13:30–37; 17:18, 32; 23:6; 26:23).
+Regardless of the venue, regardless of the audience, regardless of the peril that issued from such an attestation, the Acts of the Apostles is a Christological narrative which is born out of the gospel of God’s resurrection.